naddeoa/booty/README.md

 display in real-time as a second table with a row for each target getting setup.

 ```
-Usage: booty_linux_x86_64 [OPTIONS]
+Usage: python -m booty.cli [OPTIONS]

 Options:
-  -c, --config TEXT  Path to the install.sysc file
+  -c, --config TEXT   Path to the install.sysc file.
+Defaults to
+                      ./install.booty
   -s, --status        Check the status of all known targets
   -i, --install       Install all uninstalled targets
   -d, --debug         See the AST of the config file
+  -l, --log-dir TEXT  Where to store logs.
+Defaults to ./logs
+  -s, --no-sudo       Don't allow booty to prompt with sudo -v.
+Instead, you
+                      can manually run sudo -v before using booty to cache
+                      credentials for any targets that use sudo.
+By default,
+                      booty runs sudo -v upfront if you use sudo in any
+                      targets.
   -y, --yes           Don't prompt for confirmation
   --help              Show this message and exit.
 ```

 # Testing/Dry Runs